etkitech/etki_JS/algos/README.md

 10. If you are satisfied with your result, add your changes to the stagign area: `git add .`
 11. Commit your changes with a short message telling what has been mainly done: `git commit -m "add blabla"`
 12. Push your changes to your forked remote repo: `git push`
 13. Go to your forked Github repo.
-Click on 'pull requests' and make it.
+Click on 'pull requests' and make it manually.